randomuserhi/Deep-Engine/DeepEngineDocs/A Note About ECS.md

 ```

 Its not pretty, but showcases that you can definitely get far by manually coding compile-time ECS and following a data-oriented style.

+Additionally, this approach can easily be done using metaprogramming where u can write code to generate the above ECS code.
+This way you do not need to wrangle with the template system.